sdesena/above-ground-biomass-machine-learning/README.md

 ## Overview

 The prediction of aboveground biomass is essential for understanding ecosystems and the sustainable management of natural resources.
-This project aimed to develop predictive models using remote sensing data and machine learning techniques.
+THowever, field data collection faces cost and feasibility limitations when applied on a large scale, making accurate biomass mapping challenging.
+As an alternative, remote sensing, combined with machine learning techniques, has proven to be an effective tool for estimating biomass in large areas, with greater precision and lower cost.

+The workflow on this project utilizes a combination of diverse datasets.
+First of all is MapBiomas (collection 7) to make a Land Use and Land Cover analysis on the area of interest.
+Then, the target variable is sampled using ESA CCI Global Forest Above Ground Biomass.
+The Harmonized Sentinel-2 MSI (Level-2A) and Sentinel-1 SAR GRD with log scaling were used to get vegetation indices, biophysical parameters and texture measures as features.
+The features also incorporates NASA SRTM Digital Elevation (30m) and ETH Global Sentinel-2 10m Canopy Height (2020), contributing to a robust and detailed approach.

 ## Objectives